2007 Abkhazia plane downing incident: Georgia

 A senior Georgian government official stated on 24 August that Georgian forces had fired at the allegedly Russian aircraft.
 He could not confirm whether the plane was shot down, but added that a nearby section of forest, in Abkhazia's Kodori Gorge (Upper Abkhazia), was on fire, and Georgian Interior Ministry spokesman Shota Utiashvili said residents reported hearing "an explosion" after Georgian forces fired on the plane.
 Investigators have been dispatched to examine whether the plane was downed.
 Georgian officials said that the possible downing was not reported earlier because they were still checking information.

-On August 26, the Georgian Foreign Ministry’s website published a statement saying that from August 20–22, the "continuous violation of Georgian airspace was observed by the radars of the Defense Ministry and eyewitnesses" in Upper Abkhazia.
+On August 26, the Georgian Foreign Ministry's website published a statement saying that from August 20–22, the "continuous violation of Georgian airspace was observed by the radars of the Defense Ministry and eyewitnesses" in Upper Abkhazia.
 Utiashvili explained that "these planes entered from, and returned to, Russia, therefore we think they were Russian planes.
 This is why we want Russia to take part in the investigation."
 Georgian Deputy Foreign Minister Georgy Mandzhgaladze stated earlier that Georgia was close to participating in a NATO program that would integrate Georgia's radar system into that of NATO.
 This would give the alliance more information about Georgia's airspace and would help determine the truth if similar incidents would occur.

 Russia

 The Russian Ministry of Defence denied the accusation and General Yuri Baluyevsky dismissed Georgia's claim of Russian planes violating its airspace as "hallucinations" because "warplanes do not fly at such speed.
 Even helicopters fly at only slightly lower speeds."
 Russia also suggested that Georgian leaders fabricated the incidents to derail planned consultations about South Ossetia.

 On August 26, the Russian Ministry of Defence strongly denied that Russian jets violated Georgian territory, referring to Georgia's accusation that Russian jets violated Georgia's air space continuously during August 20–22.
-Aleksandr Drobyshevsky said that "All our jets were at the airdromes at the time when the ostensible intrusion into Georgian airspace took place,“ as saying.
+Aleksandr Drobyshevsky said that "All our jets were at the airdromes at the time when the ostensible intrusion into Georgian airspace took place“.
 He added that Air Force jets "didn't make any flights in the area."